 For a symmetrical ketone, it wouldn’t matter which of these bases is used.

 The only thing is to make sure a strong base is used.
-Sodium hydroxide and ethoxides don’t work here because the enolate is not formed irreversibly and self-condensation reactions can occur because there is still a lot of carbonyl present in the equilibrium mixture.
-This is especially true for aldehydes which tend to undergo aldol condensation a lot faster than ketones do.
+Sodium hydroxide and ethoxides don’t work here because the enolate is not formed irreversibly, and self-condensation reactions can occur because there is still a lot of carbonyl present in the equilibrium mixture.
+This is especially true for aldehydes, which tend to undergo aldol condensation a lot faster than ketones do.

 And, as always, if you are ready to test your skills, here is a good set of comprehensive problems on alpha carbon chemistry and also a separate one for the alkylation of enolates: